How will I receive

 90 minutes: 1st infusion

 60 minutes: 2nd infusion

-NOTE: You always get the same dose of ZIRABEV.
+NOTE: You always get the same dosage of ZIRABEV.
 If your ZIRABEV infusions are tolerated, they can take as little as 30 minutes.

 Metastatic Colorectal Cancer (mCRC)

-- Every 2 weeks in combination with intravenous fluorouracil-based chemotherapy
+- Every 2 or 3 weeks in combination with intravenous fluorouracil-based chemotherapy

 Non-Small Cell Lung Cancer (NSCLC)